Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic: Discussion

-Relative to moderate specialists, we observe increasing advantages of generalist-feeding between predator body sizes $M_P=5.7\times10^4$ g (57 kg) and $M_P=4.21\times10^5$ g (421 kg; Fig. \ref{fig:preddens}).
+Relative to moderate specialists, we observe increasing advantages of generalist-feeding between predator body sizes $M_P=57$ kg and $M_P=421$ kg (Fig. \ref{fig:preddens}).
 Above this size range, we find that it is more advantageous to specialize.
-If the generalist advantage is compared to extreme specialists, the relationship reaches this change-point at an increased $M_P=6.68\times10^5$ g (668 kg).
+If the generalist advantage is compared to extreme specialists, the relationship reaches this change-point at an increased $M_P=668$ kg.
 This suggests that the advantage of being a generalist predator diminishes at very large body sizes, where specialization becomes more beneficial.
 Perhaps compellingly, if we remove the assumption of a constant $w_1$, instead allowing it to vary dynamically with the relative abundances of prey, we obtain independent support for this finding.
-Assuming dynamically changing $w_1$, we observe increasingly large transient oscillations in herbivore population densities as generalist predator body sizes exceed 600 kg ($6 \times 10^5$ g), increasing the risk of collapse.
-In contrast, specialist megapredators cause comparatively smaller transient oscillations in their prey populations (see SI Appendix 4).
-The alignment of the predicted megapredator specialist advantage presented in Fig. \ref{fig:preddens} and that revealed by allowing $w_1$ to vary dynamically provides additional support for the notion that megapredator diets may have been constrained to specialization compared to their smaller-bodied conspecifics, and compared to those representing the larger-bodied predator size classes in contemporary terrestrial communities.
+Assuming dynamically changing $w_1$, we observe increasingly large transient oscillations in herbivore population densities as generalist predator body sizes exceed 600 kg, increasing the risk of collapse.
+In contrast, specialist megapredators cause comparatively smaller transient oscillations in their prey populations (see Appendix 4).
+The alignment of the predicted megapredator specialist advantage presented in Fig. \ref{fig:preddens}, and that revealed by allowing $w_1$ to vary dynamically, provides additional support for the notion that megapredator diets may have been constrained to specialization compared to their smaller-bodied conspecifics, which includes the largest terrestrial predators in contemporary systems.